 Jen Brown Assistant Director

-Jen Brown graduated from the Maryland Institute College of Art in 2009 with a degree in Painting and minors in Photography, Art History, and Philosophy.
-Jen has her second solo exhibition in August 2014 at Yell Gallery featuring paintings, photographs, fibers sculpture, and video.
-Jen is enamored with the work of her peers and the cultural excitement in Philadelphia: you can usually find her helping friends with art projects, gardening, vermicomposting, the Kensington Community Food Co-op, or making a delicious mess in the kitchen.
+Jen Brown is an artist living and working in Philadelphia since 2009, following her graduation from the Maryland Institute College of Art.
+In 2014, she had work in five exhibitions; four of them were local, and one was a solo exhibition at Yell Gallery which featured her work in several mediums.
+Jen is enamored with the work of her peers and the cultural excitement in Philadelphia.
+She can often be found helping friends with art projects, gardening, vermicomposting, the Kensington Community Food Co-op, or making a delicious mess in the kitchen.

 Michael Bukowski Preparator